Tzzzzzzz1122/UUMathMath/README.md

 Contact us ---  haichiqwnmi@gmail.com

-If you have any questions or concerns regarding this Privacy Policy, please send a mail to "UUMathMath".
+If you have any questions or concerns regarding this Privacy Policy, please send a mail to "RealmPuzzle".